BrandonSaldanha/cred-vault/README.md

 ## Setup

 ## Easiest way
-exe is located in dist folder you can run from CLI :)
+exe is located in release folder you can run from CLI :)

 ### On Linux/macOS:
 ```bash